Recruitment and Progression

 - It is the responsibility of all Heads of Department to ensure that staff within their areas familiarise themselves with and follow this guidance.

 - All staff who are on recruitment panels are expected to have attended a recruitment and selection training course.
-The Learning and Development Centre offers a variety of options for both initial and refresher training - course content, dates and booking details are available on the Learning and Development website.
+People and Organisational Development offers a variety of options for both initial and refresher training - course content, dates and booking details are available on the Recruitment and Selection Training page.
 Please note: that it is College policy that at least one member of the panel must have been trained in recruitment and selection.

 - It is also recommended that recruitment panel members attend unconscious bias training.

 - For examples of good practice in academic recruitment, please read Academic Recruitment at Imperial - case studies and toolkit

 - For advice and support on any aspect of this guidance or specific recruitment issues please email email@example.com.

 - ensuring equality of opportunity for all applicants in line with the Equality Act 2010, as such: